bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     This is used to specify how email is sent, or if it is sent at all.
 There are several options included for different MTAs, along with two additional options that disable email sending.
-    "Test" does not send mail, but instead saves it in :file:`data/mailer.testfile` for later review.
+    :paramval:`Test` does not send mail, but instead saves it in :file:`data/mailer.testfile` for later review.
-    "None" disables email sending entirely.
+    :paramval:`None` disables email sending entirely.

 mailfrom
     This is the email address that will appear in the "From" field